-Shlomit is an associate in the Commercial litigation and the Dispute Resolution Practice Group of the firm, representing international and domestic companies on a broad range of general commercial disputes, including banking law, property law, family law- and inheritance law and complex commercial national and international disputes.
+Shlomit is a partner in the Commercial litigation and the Dispute Resolution Practice Group of the firm, representing international and domestic companies on a broad range of general commercial disputes, including banking law, property law, family law- and inheritance law and complex commercial national and international disputes.
 She has experience representing international and Israeli clients of the firm before the entire range of Israeli courts (including the Supreme Court), as well as before arbitration tribunals.

 Shlomit joined the Dispute Resolution Practice Group in 2014 from St. Peter's College and Oxford University, where she held the positions of Law Fellow and of Associate Professor of Law for the last 8 years specialising in European Union law, criminal law and public international law.
 She has taught courses for undergraduate and graduate degrees and researched in these areas.
 Her articles have been published in leading international law journals such as Criminal Law Review, Criminal Law and Philosophy and the Virginia Law Review.